SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Background

 \subsubsection{Injection Attacks}

 \emph{Sources} (resp. \emph{sinks)} are security-sensitive operations from (resp. to) which information can flow.
 In the context of confidentiality, a source is usually a method that injects a secret input into a program, while a sink exposes information to public observers.
-In the context of integrity, a source is usually a method that injects an untrusted input into a program, while a sink performs security-sensitive computations~\cite{TPC+13}.
+In the context of integrity, a source is typically a mechanism that injects untrusted input into a program, while a sink performs security-sensitive computations~\cite{TPC+13}.

 An \emph{injection attack} involves an attacker supplying such an untrusted input to a program.
-This input gets processed as part of a command or query, and this processing can alter the execution of the program.
+This input is processed as part of a command or query, and that processing can alter the program's execution.
 Injection attacks include cross-site scripting (XSS), SQL injection (SQLi), XML injection (XMLi), XPath injection (XPathi), and LDAP injection (LDAPi) attacks~\cite{FPBL13,TPC+13,ZZ13,HDM14,TSBB18,TSBB20}.
-According to the CWE team, the second and third most common and impactful software weaknesses are injection vulnerabilities~\cite{Cwe22}.
+According to the CWE team, the two most common and impactful software weaknesses in 2025 were injection vulnerabilities\footnote{\url{https://cwe.mitre.org/top25/archive/2025/2025_cwe_top25.html}}.

 Such injection vulnerabilities are exploited when external data, which can be manipulated by malicious users and is obtained through sources, is used in sinks without proper sanitisation or application of a validation mechanism.
-If a tampered value is sent through a high-privilege channel of communication, then there is an integrity violation.
+If a tampered value is sent through a high-privilege communication channel, there is an integrity violation.
 For instance, at \Cref{line:tampered:database} of \Cref{fig:code:tampered}, variable \pyCode{y} is sent through the high-privilege sink \pyCode{accessDataBase}, resulting in an integrity violation of the considered database.

 Conversely, there is a confidentiality violation if a sensitive value is sent through a low-privilege channel (e.g., a public channel).
 For instance, in the first two examples of \Cref{fig:code:infoFlow}, the sensitive variable \pyCode{x} is sent through the low-privilege sink \pyCode{broadcast}, which transmits information to the environment, resulting in a confidentiality violation of the secret.